ThrillStays

 The gear required for ski touring is specialized and represents a significant investment.
 Here is what you need:

-This is a significant upfront cost, but the ongoing cost of ski touring is minimal compared to resort skiing.
+This is a significant upfront investment, but ongoing costs are minimal compared to resort skiing.
 No lift tickets, no season passes, no parking fees.

 Pro Tip: Many ski touring shops offer demo or rental packages (80-120 USD per day for skis, boots, bindings, and skins).
 Try before you buy.
-And buy last year’s gear secondhand whenever possible.
-Ski touring equipment does not change dramatically from year to year.
+And buy last year’s gear secondhand whenever possible — ski touring equipment does not change dramatically year to year.

 Avalanche Safety: The Non-Negotiable